pushkin-consortium/pushkin/docs/site-templates/site-templates-overview.md

 ### LinkContainer

 `<LinkContainer>` is a component of [react-router-bootstrap](https://github.com/react-bootstrap/react-router-bootstrap).
 Wrap your React Bootstrap element in a `<LinkContainer>` to make it behave like a React Router `<Link>` `<LinkContainer>` accepts same parameters as React Router’s `<NavLink>`

-## Contributing site templates

-There is currently no way of automatically packaging up an existing custom site into a new site template.
-How complicated the process will be of turning your site into a template depends on how much customization you've done (presumably based on the basic template).
-Complex customizations may present unexpected challenges for creation of a template.
-We encourage potential template contributors to reach out to the Pushkin team if they encounter any such issues.

-In general, we encourage you to follow to the [contributor guidelines](../developers/contributions.md).
-Additionally, if you'd like to contribute a template, please consider how you can make it maximally general by parameterizing as many of your customizations as you can.
-Try to imagine what variations on your site would be relevant for other researchers and make it easy to implement those variations via changing configuration settings.